|

 7.13 |

-(a) Some General
+(3a) Some General

 -

-Generally speaking they are
+Generally speaking transition

 because of the strong metallic atom-atom bonding.